ENCCS/cmake-workshop/content/probing.rst

    Executes one or more child processes.
-The standard output and standard error streams are recorded into ``OUTPUT_VARIABLE`` and ``ERROR_VARIABLE``, respetively.
+The standard output and standard error streams are recorded into ``OUTPUT_VARIABLE`` and ``ERROR_VARIABLE``, respectively.
 The result of the last child process is saved into ``RESULT_VARIABLE``.